drparbahrami/Media-Library-Assistant/README.md

 Description:
 # Media Library Assistant Wordpress Plugin in version < 3.10 is affected by an unauthenticated remote reference to Imagick() conversion which allows attacker to perform LFI and RCE depending on the Imagick configuration on the remote server.
 The affected page is: wp-content/plugins/media-library-assistant/includes/mla-stream-image.php

+Description:
+# Media Library Assistant Wordpress Plugin in version < 3.10 is affected by an unauthenticated remote reference to Imagick() conversion which allows attacker to perform LFI and RCE depending on the Imagick configuration on the remote server.
+The affected page is: wp-content/plugins/media-library-assistant/includes/mla-stream-image.php

 #LFI